hoplaahei/hoplaahei.github.io/_posts/2015-05-16-how-i-install-slackware.md

 mkfs.vfat -F32 /dev/sdX1 # the EFI partition
 ```

+Now run `setup` as usual and Slackware should automatically detect the partitions as the installer goes along.
+See the [install](http://docs.slackware.com/slackware:install) guide.

 ## Using a generic kernel on UEFI systems

 There are some additional steps to switch from a huge kernel to a generic one on UEFI systems (using `elilo`) that the `beginners guide` doesn't mention.
 Copy the `initrd` and `vmlinuz` from that kernel to `/boot/efi/EFI/Slackware`, e.g.,